mendix/docs/content/en/docs/developerportal/collaborate/team-server.md

 ## 2 Team Server URL

-The **Team Server URL** will take you to the repository for your app.
-Here, you can see all the files and branches of your app.
+The **Team Server URL** can be used to directly access your app content.
+On SVN you can see all the files and branches of your app.
 The URL can have the following form:

 * `https://teamserver.sprintr.com/<your AppID>/` if it is an SVN-enabled app
 * `https://git.api.mendix.com/<your AppID>.git` if it is a Git-enabled app

 {{% alert color="info" %}}
 You may have to add the final slash (`/`) manually to follow the link.
 You may also be asked to re-enter your Mendix credentials.
 Single sign-on (SSO) is not yet implemented for the Team Server.
+Connecting to Git is done using a Personal Access Token.
+How to create a PAT is described in [Create a Personal Access Token with Warden](/developerportal/community-tools/warden/).
+When connecting, your username is your Mendix account username, and your password is the Personal Access Token you created.
+Alternatively you can use 'pat' for your username.
 {{% /alert %}}

 ## 3 Revision History {#revision-history}